Firecon123/CSE-518-The_Vulwitch_Trials/doc/proposal_v0.md

 1. Vulnerability detection performance

-- Rate of false positives and false negatives to show inaccuracy of Vulwitch
-- based on training data test sets.
+- Rate of false positives and false negatives to show inaccuracy of Vulwitch based on training data test sets.

--Display score for true positive and true negitive to see how many issues found by the model proved to be issued based on standards.
+- Display score for true positive and true negitive to see how many issues found by the model proved to be issued based on standards.

 - Display Precision, recall, and F-1 score of our AI model, in order to evaluate